-Articulation (Pound Road Hornsby Precinct)
+Articulation (Pound Road, Hornsby Precinct)

 - n.
 Facades should be expressed as 3 distinct levels, a base, middle and top. - o.
 A podium should be provided adjacent to the public domain with a height of 3 storeys. - p.
 Asymmetric floor plans are preferred as they contribute to effective articulation. - q.
 The ground floor adjacent to the Pacific Highway should incorporate active commercial ground floor uses at the same general level as the public footpath, with a colonnade or undercroft with a minimum depth of 3.5 metres. - r.
 Facades that face the street or railway may accommodate car parking and building services if the facades are designed architecturally to screen those facilities. - s.
 Building lobbies and entrances to residential courtyards should be visually prominent elements of the streetscape. - t.
-Avoid exterior walls that are long and straight by stepping wall alignments and attaching balconies that project (with the exception of side walls with a zero setback that adjoins a side wall of an existing building).
+Avoid exterior walls that are long and straight by stepping wall alignments and attaching balconies that project (with the exception of side walls with a zero setback that adjoins a side wall of an existing building). - Figure 3.5-e: Articulation of facades (Pound Road Hornsby Precinct) (E)

-being varied in form and design across each facade in a variety of shapes and dimensions repeated in semi-regular patterns, not extending continuously across the full width of u.
-Balconies should provide effective articulation for tall buildings by:

-- not extending continuously across the full width of any facade, and - varying the form and design of balcony balustrades and limiting the use of masonry upstands to avoid a bulky character.
+- u.
+Balconies should provide effective articulation for tall buildings by: - being varied in form and design across each facade in a variety of shapes and dimensions repeated in semi-regular patterns, - not extending continuously across the full width of any facade, and - varying the form and design of balcony balustrades and limiting the use of masonry upstands to avoid a bulky character.